NihilKottal001/portfolio/README.md

 ![Optimized & Clustered Routes](/Assets/Route Optimization.PNG)

-The aim of the project was to streamline delivery routes for a network of retail outlets by leveraging their geographical coordinates to reduce travel time and cost. i used a blend of R Programming and powerful libraries like Leaflet for mapping and the TSP package for route optimization.
+The aim of the project was to streamline delivery routes for a network of retail outlets by leveraging their geographical coordinates to reduce travel time and cost.
+I used a blend of R Programming and powerful libraries like Leaflet for mapping and the TSP package for route optimization.

 ### 2) EduMetric Solutions